ernw/hardening/operating_system/osx/10.11/ERNW_Hardening_OS_X_EL_Captain.md

 ## Restrict Sudoers file

 To restrict the grace period and limit it to individual ttys.
-Edit /etc/sudoers and add the following:
+Edit /etc/sudoers with the ```visudo``` command and add the following:

 ```
 Defaults timestamp_timeout=0